yunruse/pxdlib/docs/pxd/layer.md

-## Raster layers
+### Raster layer attributes
 <a id="raster" />

-The properties of raster layers are:
-- `opct-nrm` ???

-these may also be in non-raster layers ???
+Raster layers do not have any specific `document_info` attributes.
+Instead, they are referenced by the `layer_tiles` table.
+Inside the `.pxd` directory structure, the raster data for a layer is stored at `/data/{UUID}` for the given UUID of the layer.
+See [text.md](/docs/pxd/rasterData.md) for a description of this format.

 ## Text layers
 <a id="text" />

-In addition to shared attributes, text layers share the following attributes:
+Text layers also have the following `document_info` attributes:

 - `text-version` ([`SI16`](/docs/pxd/#blobs)) is nominally one;
 - `text-layerType` ([`SI16`](/docs/pxd/#blobs)) is either 0 (regular text) or 2 (path text).
 I haven't observed type 1 in the wild.